 Chocolate milk was likely your favorite childhood beverage.
-But as a mom, do you serve it to your kids?
+But as a parent or caregiver, do you serve it to your kids?
 We all need facts in order to make the best choices for ourselves and our families about what we eat.
 It’s time to set the record straight about chocolate milk.

 Fact: No matter the flavor, milk will always be the same delicious beverage that provides nine essential nutrients.
 The major difference between white and chocolate milk is the higher carbohydrate and calorie content when sweeteners are added.